Absolute7070/My-calculations/README.md

 - This is for my physics calculations about things that I am curious about.
 - You can check the calculations and suggest the corrections.
-- I am open to my faults.
+- There might be a lot of errors and I am open to corrections.